Dreamufor/BB-test/README.md

 # HTML/CSS knowledge check

+> please ​give a brief description of the Box Model​ in your own words.
+Feel free to illustrate with examples from your experience.

+In HTML, every element or section have a 'box', it contains four parts: margin, border, padding and content (from outer to inner).
+In css, when we talk about box model, there are several kinds of models.
+I will use two to explain this, one is content-box, the other is border-box.
+For content-box, if we need to get the width/height of the element, it will only calculate the content width/height; for border-box, the width/height of the element includes border, padding and content.

+Here is an example:

+`<div style='border: 1px solid black; padding: 2px; box-sizing: content-box'><div style='height:10px;width:10px'></div></div>`

+`<div style='border: 1px solid black; padding: 2px; box-sizing: border-box'><div style='height:10px;width:10px'></div></div>`

+if we use getBoundingClientRect().width/height to get the parent box size, for the first one, the answer will be width/height = 10px as it only calculate the content size, for the second one, the answer will be width/height = 10px + padding * 2 + border-width * 2 = 16px.
+So it is clear to see that sometimes a box's size depends on what kind of box it is.

 # JS exercise

 > 1. Return the sum of the price of all properties as a single value.